ckorgial/LAD-LRT-ENF-Estimation/README.md

 # Leveraging Electric Network Frequency Estimation for Audio Authentication

-We would like to acknowledge (Hua et al.) for their work [Robust ENF Estimation Based on Harmonic Enhancement and Maximum Weight Clique](https://ieeexplore.ieee.org/abstract/document/9494518) which inspired us to develop our robust detector.
+We would like to acknowledge (Hua et al.) for their work [Robust ENF Estimation Based on Harmonic Enhancement and Maximum Weight Clique](https://ieeexplore.ieee.org/abstract/document/9494518) which inspired us to develop our robust estimation schemes.
 We would like to thank them for sharing their codes in [ENF_Enhancement_Estimation](https://github.com/ghua-ac/ENF-WHU-Dataset/tree/master/ENF_Enhancement_Estimation) folder.

 # Our Paper